DevOps-Nirvana/threaded-cron-task-engine/README.md

 * Documented and cleaned up the codebase, added this awesome readme
 * Integrated the max_runtime feature directly into the codebase instead of being an (annoying) helper script
 * Making a few variables configurable via env vars making it easier to Dockerize in the future
+* Do some/more Windows testing, add documentation and examples for Windows.

 # History